Academany/softacademy-handbook/classes/06_textile_scaffold.md

 **Materials**

 - Ecoflex
-- Borax
+- Borax, salt,
 - UV resin
 - Concrete

 **Assignment**

-Each student can use a different technique to make a prototype of a technical textile application
+Each student can use a different technique to make a prototype of a technical textile application.

 **How will it be evaluated?**

 - Documentation on webpage and physical prototype.
+- record the process and make a stop motion.